Period Properties renovations - Hidden issues & how to manage them

 Solution:

 Conduct a structural survey before work begins.
+Although even with surveys not everything will be picked up.

 Repair cracks using breathable, lime-based materials rather than cement-based fillers, which can trap moisture.